umjammer/vavi-sound/README.md

 ## TODO

   * use `Receiver` instead of `MetaEventListener`
-  * ssrc: use nio pipe
   * ima,ms adpcm: wav reader
+  * ssrc: use nio pipe for 1st pass